EIP-7928: Block-Level Access Lists

 • Block rewards: Record the final balance of the fee recipient after each transaction.

 • Exceptional halts: Record the final nonce and balance of the sender, and the final balance of the fee recipient after each transaction.
+State changes from the reverted call are discarded, but all accessed addresses MUST be included.
+If no changes remain, addresses are included with empty lists; if storage was read, the corresponding keys MUST appear in storage_reads.

 • Pre‑execution system contract calls: All state changes MUST use block_access_index = 0.